zephyrproject-rtos/zephyr/boards/phytec/phyboard_polis/doc/index.rst

 Debugging
 =========

-The PhyBOARD Polis can be debugged using a JTAG Debugger.
+The phyBOARD-Polis can be debugged using a JTAG Debugger.
 The easiest way to do that is to use a SEGGER JLink Debugger and Phytec's ``PEB-EVAL-01`` Shield, which can be directly connected to the JLink.
 You can find the JLink Software package here: `JLink Software`_